anthonykirby/lora-packet/README.md

 returns the flag (_ADRACKReq_) of field _FCtrl_ as a boolean

+### packet.encryptFOpts(NwkSEncKey, [, SNwkSIntKey] [, FCntMSBytes] [, ConfFCntDownTxDrTxCh])
+returns an object containing the encrypted FOpts field.
+If SNwkSIntKey is provided, the mic is recalculated and modifies the packet.

+### packet.decryptFOpts(NwkSEncKey, [, SNwkSIntKey] [, FCntMSBytes] [, ConfFCntDownTxDrTxCh])
+alias for encryptFOpts, just for sake of clarification

 ### verifyMIC(packet, NwkSKey [, AppKey] [, FCntMSBytes])

 returns a boolean; true if the MIC is correct (i.e. the value at the end of